-The Board comprises a Non-Independent non-executive Chairman, Chief Executive Officer, two Independent Non-Executive Directors and a non-executive Director.
+The Board comprises a Non-Independent non-executive Chairman, Chief Executive Officer, one Independent Non-Executive Director and one Non-Executive Director.
 The Board has appointed Mr Lehmann as the Senior Independent Director.
+The Nomination Committee during 2024 will continue to review the size and composition of the Board and its committees with regard to finding a balance of independent non-executive directors.

-The biographical details for each of the Directors and their membership of Committees are incorporated into this report by reference and appear on pages 23 to 24.
+The biographical details for each of the Directors and their membership of Committees are incorporated into this report by reference and appear on page 24